Height Pairing on Higher Cycles and Mixed Hodge Structures II: Preliminaries

 This discussion can be extended to any \emph{diagram} of complex varieties.
 One has to be careful that, when $X$ is defined over $\R$, then we can identify $X$ with $\overline X$, but the above isomorphism is not the identity. \end{ex}

-\begin{ex} There is an isomorphism of MHS between $\Q(a)$ and $\overline{\Q(a)}$ that sends $\bfone(a)_{\dR}$ to $\overline {\bfone(a)_{\dR}}$ and $\bfone(a)$ to $(-1)^{a}\bfone(a)$.
+\begin{ex} There is an isomorphism of MHS between $\Q(a)$ and $\overline{\Q(a)}$ that sends $\bfone(a)_{\dR}$ to $\overline {\bfone(a)_{\dR}}$ and $\bfone(a)_{\Betti}$ to $(-1)^{a}\bfone(a)_{\Betti}$.
 Indeed,

-Thus, in order for the isomorphism between $\Q(a)$ and $\overline{\Q(a)}$ to be compatible with the comparison isomorphisms, we have to change either the sign of $\bfone(a)$ or the sign of $\bfone(a)_{\dR}$.
-We choose the former to be compatible with the notation of Remark \ref{rem:8}. \end{ex}
+Thus, in order for the isomorphism between $\Q(a)$ and $\overline{\Q(a)}$ to be compatible with the comparison isomorphisms, we have to change either the sign of $\bfone(a)_{\Betti}$ or the sign of $\bfone(a)_{\dR}$.
+In this article we choose the former. \end{ex}